 Figure 1.
 Visio sequence diagram of the user interaction with buildPipe.py.
 The diagram demonstrates the interactions amongst files in the build process of a the Snakemake pipeline.
 Note the modularity and low coupling of the system.
 The user directly interacts with only a single file.
-Each file that buildPipe.py interacts with is given the ability to direct write information to the three configuration files YAML, JSON, and Snakefile.
+Each file that buildPipe.py interacts with is given the ability to direct write information to the three configuration files: YAML, JSON, and the Snakefile.
 Message labels are not factual method calls, rather they are meant to describe the actions being performed.
 As indicated by the legend, light purple background shading at the top of the diagram indicates the file would be within the current working directory.
 Light green background shading indicates the file is in the shared modules directory.

 input/config.json: This file is to contain the system’s cluster specific configuration variables.
 This information is read by Snakemake at the time of execution for each rule.
 The parameters are mainly used for hardware resource requests, job naming, and logging.